 Halek Gets Drilled

-Halek Energy's scheme was built upon slick brochures full of false, misleading statements, inflated budgets and unrealistic expectations.
+Halek Energy's scheme was built upon slick brochures full of false, misleading statements, inflated budgets, and unrealistic expectations.
 And it worked really well.
 It worked so well, in fact, that Halek Energy and other affiliated entities were able to raise more than $21 million between June 2007 and September 2009, making millions even while they drilled multiple dry holes for the investors.
-Ironically, things began to crumble when Halek Energy actually struck oil in Jack County, and completed the most prolific well in the history of that county.
+Ironically, things began to crumble when Halek Energy actually struck oil in Jack County and completed the most prolific well in the history of that county.

 For Halek Energy, hitting this gusher was a chance to turn Halek Energy into a legitimate oil and gas company.
 But for investors and creditors who had suffered from the investment scheme, including the SEC, these Jack County wells, which were producing more than $1 million per month by the end of 2010, were the much-needed assets that provided some hope of a recovery through litigation.
 Up to that point, the state court litigation and arbitration efforts against Halek and his affiliated companies had failed to force any change.

 In late 2010, Nowak & Stauch and Lyons & Simmons decided to strike at the heart of the company and its newly-developed wells in Jack County, Texas.
 Unfortunately, most of Halek Energy's investors were not investors in these Jack County wells.
-Employing the seldom-used but highly effective theory of constructive trust, the law firms filed suit on behalf of a small subset of clients who had invested in the Jack County wells, claiming that all investor funds had been co-mingled and used to drill new wells, and that the production from such new wells must be preserved in a constructive trust for the benefit of all investors whose money had made the drilling of the new wells possible.
+Employing the seldom-used but highly effective theory of constructive trust, the law firms filed suit on behalf of a small subset of clients who had invested in the Jack County wells, claiming that all investor funds had been co-mingled and used to drill new wells and that the production from such new wells must be preserved in a constructive trust for the benefit of all investors whose money had made the drilling of the new wells possible.
 Although the imposition of a constructive trust upon the Jack County operations of Halek Energy would be devastating, the Court granted a Temporary Restraining Order that shut down the Company's operations and suspended any further revenue distributions over the holidays in 2010.
 In retaliation, Halek and his lawyers filed suit against the bond posted in support of the injunctive relief, and added claims against attorneys Tom Stauch and Michael Lyons, individually.
 Following a temporary injunction hearing in February 2011, the Court found there was sufficient evidence to support an injunction against Halek and Halek Energy for the alleged fraud, and ordered the Company to suspend certain revenues, produce financial records, and submit to a financial audit.
 In the face of this ruling, Halek Energy filed for Chapter 11 bankruptcy protection, attempting to remain a debtor in possession and avoid certain obligations, including the state court order to turn over the Company's books and records.

 Once before the U.S. Bankruptcy Court for the Northern District of Texas in Fort Worth, however, the law firms petitioned the Court to appoint a Chapter 11 Trustee to preside over and operate the company and take away control of the company from Jason Halek.
 Once Halek Energy initiated Bankruptcy proceedings, the SEC entered an appearance as a creditor, which prevented Jason Halek from denying that he or Halek Energy had committed fraud, in accordance with the prior consent judgments.
 With nowhere to run, and no more legal maneuvers to avoid a trial, Mr. Halek and Halek Energy were forced to deal with the investor victims through the bankruptcy court process.
-Through a series of negotiated settlements, the group of more than 30 claimants represented by Nowak & Stauch and Deans & Lyons were assigned the ownership interests of Halek Energy.
+Through a series of negotiated settlements, the group of more than 30 claimants represented by Nowak & Stauch and Lyons & Simmons was assigned the ownership interests of Halek Energy.

 Still Fighting to Maximize the Clients' Recovery